decidim/decidim/docs/customization/maps.md

 ### Defining the static maps utility

-For the static map functionality, you should primarily use a service provider that is compatible with [osm-static-maps][link-osm-static-maps] that is already integrated with Decidim.
+For the static map functionality, you should primarily use a service provider that is compatible with [osm-static-maps][link-osm-static-maps] which is already integrated with Decidim.

 If this is not possible, you can also create a custom static maps utility for